MacKentoch/ngMaterialQuizz/README.md

 An angular material quizz (ES6).

-Quizz content is simmly defined by a simple json file : [like this one](https://github.com/MacKentoch/ngMaterialQuizz/blob/master/src/app/models/app.quizz.model.json)
+Quizz content is simply defined by a simple json file : [like this one](https://github.com/MacKentoch/ngMaterialQuizz/blob/master/src/app/models/app.quizz.model.json)

 ##try it